Faculty Academic Progress Committee Procedures

-9.9 A student may request that faculties provide more detailed reasons for a decision.
+9.9 A student may request a copy of the Hearing Record sheet prior to lodging an appeal.
+This is to be provided within 7 days of receipt of the request.
+A student may also request more detailed reasons for a decision.
 Any such request must be made to the faculty manager within thirty days from deemed delivery date of the Notice of Decision.

 Faculty APC Secretary

-10.1 Students have the right to appeal set out in the Statute 6.2 and Regulations.
+10.1 Students have the right to appeal set out in Part 4 of the Monash University (Academic Board) Regulations.
 These rights depend upon the level of engagement the student made with the APC process.

-10.2 A student who has submitted a Student Response Form has the right of appeal to the Exclusion Appeals Panel if excluded.
+10.2 A student who has submitted a Student Response Form has the right of appeal to an Exclusion Appeals Panel member if excluded.
 An appeal can be made on the ground of:

 - new evidence that was not reasonably available to the student at the time of the APC Hearing that has the potential to alter the APC decision; and/or

-- procedural irregularity that has the potential to alter the APC decision.
+- a procedural irregularity that has the potential to alter the APC decision.

 10.3 An appeal must be received by the EAP secretary in writing by 5pm not later than twenty working days from the deemed delivery date of the Notice of Decision.

-10.4 Additional detail on EAP appeals can be found in the Exclusion Appeals Panel Procedures.
+10.4 Additional detail on appeals to an Exclusion Appeals Panel member can be found in the Exclusion Appeals Panel Procedures.

-10.5 Students who do not respond to the Notice of Referral and Hearing and do not submit a completed or partially completed Student Response Form may not appeal to the Exclusion Appeals Panel (EAP) if they are excluded.
+10.5 Students who do not respond to the Notice of Referral and Hearing and do not submit a completed or partially completed Student Response Form may not appeal to an Exclusion Appeals Panel (EAP) member if they are excluded.
 Instead the student may apply to the dean of the faculty requesting a rehearing by a new APC, which will only be granted if there are exceptional circumstances affecting the student.
 Exceptional circumstances may explain why the student did not submit any material to the APC to address the circumstances that affected the student and led to their poor academic progress.
-The dean, or their nominee, will consider the application and advise the student of the outcome.
+The Dean, or their nominee, will consider and decide on the application, and advise the student of the decision.

-10.7 Exceptional circumstances beyond the student's control should be restricted to serious illness, hospitalisation, bereavement of close family members, major political upheaval or natural disaster in the home country and, in cases of international students studying on a visa, emergency travel is required to their home country, or other incident of equivalent seriousness.
+10.7 Exceptional circumstances beyond the student's control may be serious illness, hospitalisation, bereavement of close family members, major political upheaval or natural disaster in the home country and, in cases of international students studying on a visa, emergency travel is required to their home country, or other incident of equivalent seriousness.

 10.8 No student encumbrance is to be placed on Callista until after the time to appeal is passed and, if an appeal is lodged, until the appeal is finally determined.
-If a re-hearing is granted, this is until the outcome of the hearing is finally determined.
+If an APC re-hearing is held, this is until the APC re-hearing is finally determined.

-- the appeal is granted and the exclusion set aside, and the matter referred back to the faculty board to either -
+- the appeal is granted and the exclusion set aside, and the matter referred back to the dean to either -

-- impose conditions on the student's candidature; or
+- impose conditions on the student's enrolment; or

 - the appeal is dismissed.